Interpretive opinion based on public record. Not a clinical assessment.Legal →

 Comedy as Survival Technology

 In chaotic households, humor is an operational tool rather than a personality trait.
-The child who makes distressed parents laugh redirects emotional temperature and creates connection.
+The child who makes a distressed parent laugh has accomplished several things at once: redirected the emotional temperature of the room, created a momentary connection, and demonstrated value that does not depend on the parent's current capacity.
 By adulthood, comedy becomes the primary language - the one register where the wound produces rather than impairs.

 "Naming a wound is not the same as resolving it.
 She knows this, and she has said versions of it publicly.
 The knowing does not yet change the architecture.
-The insight and the pattern coexist."
+The insight and the pattern coexist in a kind of truce - productive, legible, and still unresolved."

 The Robot: Control Made Literal

-She commissioned a humanoid robot replica of herself - anatomically detailed, fully controllable, needless, always available.
-The analysis reads this not as a stunt but as a terrain act: she built the version of herself that the wound has always wanted to be.
-The version that cannot need anything from you, cannot be disappointed by you, cannot be let down.
+The analysis reads this not as a stunt but as a terrain act of unusual clarity.
+She built the version of herself that the wound has always wanted to be.
+The version that cannot need anything from you.
+That cannot be disappointed.
+That cannot be let down, cannot abandon, cannot fail to show up.
+The robot exists independently of her presence and yet is entirely subject to her design.

 ---